Bicycle suspension: Mountain bikes

-Many newer mountain bikes have a full suspension design.
+Many mountain bikes have a full suspension design.
 In the past, mountain bikes had a rigid frame and a rigid fork.
 In the early 1990s, mountain bikes started to have front suspension forks.
 This made riding on rough terrain easier on a rider's arms.
 The first suspension forks had about 11/2 to 2 inches (38 to 50 mm) of suspension travel.
 Soon after, some frame designers came out with a full suspension frame which gave riders a smoother ride throughout the ride.

 Newer suspension frame and fork designs have reduced weight, increased amount of suspension travel, and improved feel.
 Many lock out the rear suspension while the rider is pedaling hard or climbing, in order to improve pedaling efficiency.
 Most suspension frames and forks have about 4-6 inches (100–150 mm) of suspension travel.
 More aggressive suspension frames and forks made for downhill racing and freeriding have as much as 8 or 9 inches (200 or 230 mm) of suspension travel.

 Many riders still prefer to ride a hardtail frame, and almost all mountain bicycle riders use a suspension fork.
 Notable suspension fork manufacturers include Manitou, Öhlins, Marzocchi, Fox Racing Shox, RockShox, and (to a lesser extent) X-Fusion, RST, Suntour and Magura.
-Some bicycle manufacturers (notably Cannondale and Specialized) also make their own suspension systems to fully complement and integrate the bike set-up.
+Some bicycle manufacturers (notably Cannondale and Specialized) also make their own suspension systems.